mzajcev/dis25_nlp/README.md

 - Keep a record of the entire conversation that can be saved upon request.

 ### Dependencies
-Please make sure to install the 'requirements.txt' before you try to use the bot to download the dependencies.
+Please make sure to create a virtual enviroment and after that install the 'requirements.txt' before you try to use the bot to download the dependencies.

 ### Start
 Start the bot by typing 'python .\main.py' into your console and enjoy!